-For thousands of communities and children in Liberia, a safe space to gather, learn, innovate and study is merely a dream and the need is unimaginable.
+For thousands of communities and children in Liberia, a safe space to gather, learn, innovate, and study is merely a dream and the need is unimaginable.
 There is not a single public library in the entire country, there is only one textbook for every 27 students, only 33% of kids get to experience any form of consistent learning activity, only 22% of public and community schools have seats, literacy rates in Liberia are still among the lowest in the world, less than 40% of Liberian children are enrolled in primary school and further devastation by the just ended Ebola crisis is still being evaluated.

 Because Liberia experienced a long civil war, girls and young women are more vulnerable to being a victim of widespread sexual and gender-based violence due to the lack of safe community spaces to engage in after school activities, be with peers and mentors without the danger of becoming victims of violence and sexual abuse.
 According to Liberia’s Ministry of Gender and Development, rape and the incidence of sexual violence against women in Liberia is among the highest in the world.
-Backed by a recent UN report, over half of school aged girls who are victims of rape and sexual violence were lured by teachers or other adult leaders to unsafe spaces under the pretext of helping them with their academics or access to the internet.
-Many reported the dangers of trying to find electricity at night to study often far away from home resulting into attacks and sexual violence on their way home.
+Backed by a recent UN report, over half of school aged girls who are victims of rape and sexual violence were lured by teachers or other adult leaders to unsafe spaces under the pretext of helping them with their academics or access to the Internet.
+Many reported the dangers of trying to find electricity at night to study often far away from home resulting in attacks and sexual violence on their way home.
 According to the author of the report, “if we are to build and upgrade education facilities that are child, disability and gender sensitive and provide safe, non-violent, inclusive and effective learning environments for all, many girls will be saved.”

 At home, children get little educational support from their parents, more than one-third of whom have never attended school themselves.
 With these challenges compounded by the just ended Ebola crisis, which resulted in complete shutdown of the entire country, the recovery effort will be hard and long.
 The government of Liberia and international partners have identified educational support, health services and infrastructure development as the three key pillars for the long-term post Ebola recovery strategy, which is in alignment with the objectives of the Liberian Learning Center.